 Alumni frequently donate gifts that need to be incorporated into the collection.
 We recently acquired, for instance, more of Colin Farmer’s collection of photos, of which we already had quite a few.
 Colin and his enthusiastic Photography Club documented a huge swath of NT history in film and snapshots.
 The ever-important Maytime Melodies records and Kiwanis festival certificates were donated by the Music Department and digitized by Elvino Sauro, a very generous NT alum.

-From Roy Hiir (’60) 2nd-fl-display-case-a-cwe received, among other things, a sweater crest in garnet and grey, the original NT colours before red and grey replaced them.
+From Roy Hiir (’60) we received, among other things, a sweater crest in garnet and grey, the original NT colours before red and grey replaced them.
 Margaret Clarke contributed photos of the 1941 and 1944 football champs, which she had cherished all these years and which have finally come home to NT.

 But not only alumni donate artifacts to the Archives.
 I have recently received material from Hal Brown’s family, including his famous red-and-grey coaching jacket, which still sports the muddy imprints of the equipment he carted around on the backfield of the old NT while coaching our athletes, among them Lucia Jenkins and Mary Nishio.
 Well after he retired, Hal continued to coach our track and field team, wearing that jacket.
 To me, it epitomizes his devotion to NT and is more valuable than jewels—a priceless, unique expression of the man Hal Brown was.